slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On change and adapting

 <!--
-+ x@naval -- People think they can’t change themselves, but they can.
-People think they can change others, but they can’t.
 + x@shl -- You can’t change someone.
-All you can do is understand them
+All you can do is understand them.
 + x@omanueljoaquim -- Quem não generaliza, cai sempre nas provas anedóticas.
 Não é um erro lógico, é sobrevivência.
 + @Rapahelz -- Behaviors that are rewarded in the zoo are suicidal in the jungle.